jvbenavi/c_prj/src/cutest/README.txt

 utilities.
 First, lets write a function that converts a null-terminated string to all upper case.

-Ensure that CuTest.c and CuTest.h are accessible from your C project.
+Ensure that CuTest.c and cutest.h are accessible from your C project.
 Next, create a file called StrUtil.c with these
 contents:

-    #include "CuTest.h"
+    #include "cutest.h"

     char* StrToUpper(char* str) {
         return str;